OldKokoroz/backdoor-ng/README.md

  - listener.py --> Just like netcat (Execute commands on victim's computer)

-Enter port without quotes in both files in "main.py" before sendşng and downloading it
+Enter port without quotes in both files in "main.py" before sending and downloading it

     Example : "10.10.10.10", 4444